oracle-devrel/oci-language-translation/README.md

 With all these features available, the Language service automates sophisticated text analysis, saving you time and resources.

 We will use OCI's Python SDK to access OCI Language, and once we have some code ready, we will invoke it in a pipeline to create an AI-Enhanced Wall Street Market Analyzer.
+This POC aims to teach that, through data, any type of project is achievable with AI, facilitated by services like OCI Language and a bit of creativity.

+This idea realies on the concept about group decisions: it's been statistically proven that the most picked choice by a group of people is often the correct one.
+Based on this, if I wanted to short or long a stock, I would need to listen to what people are saying: if people are clearly having a negative consensus on a day, perhaps that day isn't the best day to buy, and viceversa.
+This automated averaged sentiment analyzer takes Tweets from the official Twitter API (querying by stock $NAME on search results), batch-analyzes the sentiment of these tweets, and produces a positive / negative recommendation.

+You can use this recommendation to assist your buy/sell options on specific stocks.

 There's the possibility to create your own custom models for Text Classification and Named Entity Recognition, although we will not explore their benefits in this use case.
 [Have a look here](https://docs.oracle.com/en-us/iaas/language/using/custom-models.htm#custom-models) if you're interested.